| |

 Eco-friendly bonfires without killing trees -- modern methods and old European secrets

-which uses it to help replant the country’s national forests that clean the air and add to the world’s supply of treed eco-systems.
-Or instead of asking for a direct donation hold a fire-lit auction to add fun to the bonfire gathering and collect money to donate.
+- Each time you enjoy a large outdoor flame with guests, provide a place for donations to the Arbor Day Foundation, which uses it to help replant the country’s national forests that clean the air and add to the world’s supply of treed eco-systems.
+Or instead of asking for a direct donation, hold a fire-lit auction to add fun to the bonfire gathering and collect money to donate.

 - Use ecologically harvested firewood.
 If your farm doesn’t have its own woodlot, secure local sustainably harvested firewood.

-- Plant your own mini backyard woodland or even a single tree of your own that can eventually be coppiced for your bonfire wood needs, and offsets carbon emissions.
+- Plant your own mini backyard woodland or even a single tree of your own that can eventually be coppiced for future bonfire wood needs, and offsets carbon emissions.
 The Arbor Day Foundation offers "Backyard Woods," a small guide that shows how to plant a safe and earth enhancing forest for owners of one to 10 acres.
 According to the Foundation, 49 percent of the earth’s forests are in private ownership, and those that own backyard sized woods make up 60 percent of all USA private forest landowners.
 Smaller parcels of wooded areas individually and collectively make a big impact on the planet.

 A secret to making smoke stop following you around